hirigaray/Xlambda/README.md

 management scripts with Xlambda!
 It already ships with a few.
 Load them with `Xlambda -l examples/definitions.scm`

 See the following sections for more details of future plans.

-## Help needed!
-I wrote Xlambda under OpenBSD, and the Makefile should work as long as you have guile2.2 installed.
-I haven't tested this under Linux yet, so any help in making the Makefile more portable is greatly appreciated!

 ## Why?
 This is serving as an experiment in learning what the fundamental operations of window management